sergepilipchuk/maui-chat-control/README.md

 # DevExpress Chat for .NET MAUI

-This example creates a Chart control that allows a user to send and receive massages.
+This example demonstrates a Chart control that allows users to send and receive massages.

 <img width="40%" alt="DevExpress Chat for .NET MAUI" src="Images/app-preview.png">